yang-han/EnjoyYourRoad/README.md

 ## 6. Contributors

-(No priority)

 YANG Han

 WANG Daxin

 WEN Zihao

 ## 7. Questions

-If you have any problems about it, you can just create a issue, or contact me at QQ 994819188.
+If you have any problems about this project, you can just create a issue, or reach me through Email.